 - have a unique idea

-- dream of creating a start-up
+- dream of creating a start-up or online business

 - have a solid business plan